Configuring Replication

 All publishers using a publish store should be able to hold a number of messages equal to the number of messages published, at peak message volume, for a time period equal to the periodicity of the downgrade check plus the threshold for downgrade.
 With the configuration above, a publisher that publishes at a peak rate of 10,000 messages per second should, at a minimum, be able to allocate a publish store that holds 750,000 messages.

 In some cases, it is important that a destination maintain a minimum number of destinations that use sync acknowledgment.
 For those cases, an instance-level Tuning parameter is available that will prevent the action from downgrading a connection if doing so would reduce the number of destinations that use sync acknowledgment below the configured limit.
 This parameter does not guarantee whether a specific destination will continue using sync acknowledgment.
 This parameter only limits whether AMPS will downgrade a destination that meets downgrade criteria.
 AMPS will not upgrade a destination that has previously been downgraded if a connection is lost, even if this means that the number of currently connected destinations that use sync acknowledgment is less than the configured minimum.
-See the AMPS Configuration Guide section on instance-level parameters for details.
+See the section on Instance-Level Configuration for details.

 Last updated